Southern Company & Department of Energy Partnerships

 Carbon Capture & Storage

-Plant Barry in Alabama is a start-to-finish carbon capture and storage.
-The facility is the largest in the world to be connected to a pulverized coal-fired generating plant.
-Alabama Power and Southern Company, along with DOE, Mitsubishi Heavy Industries Ltd., the Electric Power Research Institute and other partners built the project.
+Plant Barry in Alabama is the site of a start-to-finish carbon capture and storage project.
+The facility is the largest demonstration of carbon capture on a pulverized-coal power plant in the U.S. Alabama Power and Southern Company, along with DOE, Mitsubishi Heavy Industries Ltd., the Electric Power Research Institute and other partners built the project.

 Southern Company is also a participant in a DOE funded research project to study the injection of carbon dioxide, or CO2, into an unmineable coal seam.
 This is part of a process frequently referred to as "carbon capture and storage."
 Underground injection of CO2 has long been used for purposes such as enhanced oil recovery and enhanced gas recovery.
 Alabama Power's Plant Gorgas is host to a carbon sequestration project in partnership with the University of Alabama.